The average American should expect to live about 78.8 years, or 41,417,280 minutes, according to the Centers for Disease Control and Prevention.

 6. Small and soon, not large and later

-These are the only (legal) ways to get rich:
+These are the main (legal) ways to get rich:

 - Marry well